YBilodeau/Metabolic-Syndrome-Prediction-Project/README.md

 ### **Goal**

-The goal of this project is to predict the presence of metabolic syndrome, positive or negative, based on common risk factors utilizing categorical machine learning.
+The goal of this project is to predict the presence of metabolic syndrome, positive or negative, based on common risk factors utilizing classification machine learning.

 ### **Metabolic Syndrome Diagnosis**